 And a final look back at the Uummannatsiaq mountain as we approach Uummannaq.

 The m.s.
 Tikerak in Uummannaq harbor.
-And there’s the so distinctive Uummannaq [“heart-shaped”] mountain.
-The Tikerak was more or less the same shape and size as the m.s.
+And, of course, the so distinctive Uummannaq [“heart-shaped”] mountain.
+The Tikerak was more or less the same size as the m.s.
 Juto I’d arrived on and the m.s.
 Hanne S that in due course I left on for Copenhagen.

-Here’s a good overview of the central part of the town including the famous stone church — the only one in Greenland built of stone.
+Here’s a good overview of the central part of the town including the famous stone church.
 Most of the houses you see here belonged to Danes though one or two of the smaller ones must have been “Danish style” Inuit houses.

 From this angle you can see various of the KGH structures in the background.
 Huge piles of barrels of fuel, storage houses — the one on the right with its walls apparently built Inuit-style of stone and turf, and with a flat roof!

-I told in Chapter One of how Palase Rasamussen invited me to go with his family on an afternoon visit to Qaarsut village.
-As we were about to leave I noted in my journal: “the sealskin kayak got ready and paddled of,” presumably one of the Sunday hunters though that’s all I noted and I now have no memory of it.
-When we returned to Uummannaq I delivered some ptarmigan [how the Danes loved their ptarmigan] to Frøken Larsen and to Merete the dentist’s wife — gifts from Herr Poulson of Qaarsut.
+I told in Chapter Two of how Palase Rasamussen invited me to go with his family on an afternoon visit to Qaarsut village.
+As we were about to leave I noted in my journal: “the hunter in the sealskin kayak got ready and paddled off,” presumably one of the Sunday hunters though that’s all I noted and I now have no memory of it.
+When we returned to Uummannaq I delivered some ptarmigan (they are so delicious) to Frøken Larsen and to Merete the dentist’s wife — gifts from Herr Poulson of Qaarsut.